pisanvs/ley-chile/dto/ministerio-de-transportes-y-telecomunicaciones/170/texto.md

 5.- Aceleración y frenado de emergencia.

-D.- Para licencias Clase A1 y A2 obtenidas antes del 8 de marzo de 1997; para licencia profesional Clase A1, A2, A3, A4 y A5, y licencia no profesional Clase B y C
+C.- Para licencias Clase A1 y A2 obtenidas antes del 8 de marzo de 1997; para licencia profesional Clase A1, A2, A3, A4 y A5, y licencia no profesional Clase C

 1.- Ingreso a la circulación;